 More information on that here.

 3. The Rockstar Gardener

-He aims for $100,000 per acre with his market gardener small farm business.
-This is his website and his book is listed below.
+He aims for $100,000 per acre in gross income with his market gardener small farm business.
+This is his website.

 Making a living wage farming without big capital outlay or acreages may be closer than you think.
 Growing on just 1.5 acres, Jean-Martin and Maude-Helene feed more than 200 families through their thriving CSA and seasonal market stands.

 The secret of their success is the low-tech, high-yield production methods they've developed by focusing on growing better rather than growing bigger, making their operation more lucrative and viable in the process.

 The owners of this little market gardener farm, known as New Terra Farm, brings in a cool $50,000 per acre in gross profits.
 If you want to know how they did it, they’ve documented all their farm plans and lists of materials and tools they used.
 You can check it out here.

 5. Joel Salatin